-Jelly roll quilts are easy to make and make a nice lap quilt or baby quilt.
-This post provides what you need to know to start making a jelly roll quilt, plus a bunch of free patterns to get you sewing.
+Jelly roll quilts are easy to sew and make a nice lap quilt or baby quilt.
+This post includes everything you need to know to start making a jelly roll quilt, plus a bunch of free jelly roll quilt patterns to get you sewing.

 Do you want to make a strip quilt?
 I love making jelly roll quilts…they are fast and fun!
 To a quilter, there’s nothing more convenient then pre-cut fabric.

 A jelly roll is a bundle of 2.5″ wide strips of precut cotton quilt fabric that make help you sew a strip quilt in almost no time at all.
 Most fabric manufacturers are now releasing fabric collections in jelly roll strip sets, including Moda Fabrics, Riley Blake, Free Spirit, Robert Kaufman, and QT Fabrics.

 If you already have piles of fabric yardage and want to cut your own jelly roll strips, you can easily do that with just a cutting mat, long acrylic ruler, and rotary cutter.

 To cut strips even faster, I love using my Accuquilt Go fabric cutter with the 2 1/2” strip die.
 You can fold the fabric several times and cut up to 6 layers at once.
 In fact, you can find Accuquilt dies for all of the common precut strip dimensions plus charm squares, layer cakes, and hexagons.

 Just so you don’t have to do the math, 1 yard of fabric will yield 14 WOF (width of fabric) strips.
 That means a Jelly Roll contains nearly 3 yards of fabric so maybe buying the precut strips isn’t such a bad deal after all!

 Check out this collection of free jelly roll quilt patterns, and come back again soon, I’m going to be adding more projects regularly!